Blog

 Once the LLC is formed, existing crypto assets can be transferred as a capital contribution.

 What’s a Capital Contribution?
-A tax-free transfer where crypto is exchanged for equity in the LLC.
+A transfer where crypto is exchanged for equity in the LLC, often eligible for nonrecognition treatment.

 Why It Matters: